dzutrinh/Tic-Tac-Toe-AI/readme.md

 ## Notes
 - DOS support is now temporarily removed.
 - Linux is not tested, I hope it would work :)
+- This is just a basic version of the game.
+Feels free to fork and modify anyway you need.

 ## Screenshot
 ![Title screen](screens/screen01.png)